mohammed-rampurawala/extract_android_data/README.md

 Extract android data files from android data folder.
 It extracts all the files inside data folder of android application within package folder.
-You dont need android device to be rooted but it only works for debuggable application and not with release builds.
+You don't need android device to be rooted but it only works for debuggable application and not with release builds.
 Tested with Sony, Nexus and sometimes face problem with Samsung Manufactured android devices.

 ## How it works: